 You can find books in both Vietnamese and English, so don’t hesitate to visit and enjoy a relaxing atmosphere.

 Address: Nguyễn Văn Bình, Bến Nghé, District 1,Ho Chi Minh City.

 Walk along Nguyen Hue Walking street

-Surrounding Nguyen Hue walking street are plenty of coffee shops and restaurants.
-One of the must-visit place is the Cafe Apartment.
+Surrounding Nguyen Hue walking street, there are plenty of coffee shops and restaurants.
+One of the must-visit places is Cafe Apartment.